 SFU researchers in science and engineering hold the sixth highest (2012 data from Higher Education Strategy Associates - HESA) H-index, an indicator of impact of publications, among researchers in universities across Canada.

-The School of Computing Science currently has more than 220 graduate students enrolled in the PhD, M.Sc., and the SFU-ZJU Graduate Dual-Degree Programs, as well as the newly launched program: Professional Masters Program in Big Data.
+The School of Computing Science currently has more than 220 graduate students enrolled in the PhD, M.Sc., and the SFU-ZJU Graduate Dual-Degree Programs, as well as our Professional Master's Specializations; Big Data and Visual Computing.

 In the past ten years, more than 25 of our PhD graduates went on to hold faculty positions in North America and worldwide; three hold the prestigious Canada Research Chair positions.
 Our graduate students have won numerous best paper awards at international conferences, as well as three SFU Govenor's Gold Medal (one winner for top PhD graduate per year across the university) in the past eight years, and an NSERC Innovation Challenge Award.
 Many of our graduates move on to work at companies such as Amazon, Apple, Electronic Arts, Facebook, Google, and Microsoft, while some continue their academic paths and land postdoc positions in top research labs at Stanford, MPI, University of Washington, etc.